build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 I once worked on a team whose tests were performed exclusively by people, and the software only went into production after going through one or more people who carried out tests and manual inspections.
 They are the most well-meaning, stressed-out people I've ever worked with during my career.

-In addition to **team burnout** , this job doesn't work because, despite any good intentions, people are bad at performing repetitive tasks.
+In addition to **team burnout** , this job doesn't work because, despite any good intentions, people are not good at performing repetitive tasks.
 Add to this the fact that the need for changes increases as software becomes relevant.
 Given the increasing complexity, we have a scenario that makes it difficult to predict the impact of changes through manual testing.

 Automated tests running continuously decrease the possibility that changes will negatively impact the software and are vital to increasing confidence in the Deploy process and decreasing Deploy pain.